cloud-cli/cli/README.md

 And that's it!

-Now you can run `cy --help` to get a list of commands available.
+Now you can run `npx @cloud-cli/cli --help` to get a list of commands available.

 ## How it works